wertercatt/tooters/projects.md

 ## <small>Olena</small>

-This is a distributed denial-of-service (DDoS) concept written entirely in JavaScript, and very simply browser based.
+This is a distributed denial-of-service (DDoS) concept written in JavaScript.

 [Learn More](/olena/)
 <br><br>